What Is Address Resolution Protocol? A Beginner’s Guide to ARP

 The Address Resolution Protocol (ARP) is an important protocol that can map IP addresses to MAC addresses.
 It facilitates communication between devices on the same network.
 Without ARP, software and devices would not be able to send data to each other.

 ARP has several important types: Proxy ARP, Gratuitous ARP, Reverse ARP and Inverse ARP.
-All of these types serve as communication protocols on the local area network.
+All these types serve as communication protocols on the local area network.

 About the author